tbrowder/Linux-Proc-Time/README.md

 ## The :$typ and :$fmt named parameters

 The two named parameters control the type and format of the output from the time-command.
+(Note there is a fourth format which is used if the **:$fmt** variable is not used or defined.
+In that case only the raw time in seconds is shown without any other formatting.)
 The allowed values and a short description are described in the source code and are repeated here:

 ```Perl6
 my token typ { ^ :i             # the desired time(s) to return: